Here's how the Enter key behaves on question slides and content slides in Storyline.

 - Storyline creates a variable to hold the data that the learner enters.

 - Storyline also creates a trigger that sets the value of the variable to whatever the learner types in the field.

-And here's what happens when you press Enter or Shift+Enter on content slides with data-entry fields:
+And here's what happens when you press Enter or Shift+Enter on content slides with text-entry fields:

-- If the data-entry field is tall enough to accommodate more than one line of text, Enter or Shift+Enter adds a line break (return) so you can start a new paragraph.
+- If the text-entry field height is greater than 60 pixels, Enter or Shift+Enter adds a line break (return) so you can start a new paragraph.
 For example:

-- If the data-entry field is only tall enough for a single line of text, Enter or Shift+Enter assigns the typed value to the variable.
+- If the text-entry field height is 60 pixels or less, Enter or Shift+Enter assigns the typed value to the variable.
 For example: